Home > Neighborhood Tree Program

 4. Arbor Day Celebration Saturday April 26, 3 pm Frady Park @ N. Fairfax/Broad St.

 During these events we'll start at a specific location with a demonstration and then spread out in teams to mulch and plant trees.
 Wear, gloves, boots or heavy shoes and dirt friendly clothes.
 We'll have light refreshments and extra tools on hand.
 Bring your friends or community groups.
 Kids must be chaperoned.
-Events are generally rain or shine - if heavy rain is predicted - check with me or on Falls Church Common Place.
+Events are generally rain or shine - if heavy rain is predicted - check with Falls Church Common Place or Seth Heminway.

 Please let Seth Heminway know if you plan to attend we don't need an iron clad commitment but we do need a general sense for how many volunteers to expect so we'll know how much work to take on.